vertexproject/synapse/docs/synapse/devguides/power-ups.rst

 --debug
-  This option is typically used to enable debug output in the **Storm** interpreter by setting the ``$lib.debug`` variable if it us specified.
+  This option is typically used to enable debug output in the **Storm** interpreter by setting the ``$lib.debug`` variable if it is specified.
 The ``$lib.debug`` variable has a recursive effect and will subsequently enable debug output in any command or functions called from the command.

 --yield